IBM-Cloud/terraform-provider-ibm/website/docs/r/compute_vm_instance.html.markdown

 layout: "ibm"
 page_title: "IBM: compute_vm_instance"
 description: |-
-  Manages IBM VM instances.
+  Manages IBM Cloud VM instances.
 ---

-# ibm\_compute_vm_instance
+# ibm_compute_vm_instance

-Provides a resource for VM instances.
-This allows VM instances to be created, updated, and deleted.
+Create, update, and delete a Virtual Machine (VM) instance.
+For more information, about IBM Cloud Virtual Machine instance, see [migrating VMDK or VHD images to VPC](https://cloud.ibm.com/docs/cloud-infrastructure?topic=cloud-infrastructure-migrating-images-vpc).

+**Note**

-For additional details, see the [IBM Cloud Classic Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/services/SoftLayer_Virtual_Guest).
+- For more information, see the [IBM Cloud Classic Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/services/SoftLayer_Virtual_Guest).

-**NOTE**: Update is not supported when the `bulk_vms` parameter is used.
+- Update is not supported when the `bulk_vms` parameter is used.

-## Example Usage
+## Example usage
 In the following example, you can create a VM instance using a Debian image:

 ```terraform